top of page

 On this, your final morning, we'll have breakfast and then check out and transfer to the airport or other destinations.

-If you opt to extend your visit to a vacation to experience more of Africa’s finest, we suggest Cape Town, The Kruger’s Big 5, The Garden Route, and the Kalahari Desert.
-Travel on to Kenya’s Masai Mara and Serengetti to view the Great Wildebeest Migration, Uganda or Rwandas wild Gorillas or the beaches of Zanzibar, Mauritius or the Seychelles . . or anything else you may have in mind!
-We are happy to assist with further travel plans to suite your interest.
+There's so much more to see!
+If you opt to extend your visit to a vacation to experience more of Africa’s finest.
+The Cape Peninsula area has a newly designated route called the Cradle of Human Culture which includes archaeological sites and cultural stopping points.
+And of course, a trip to South Africa isn't complete without enjoying the beautiful city of Cape Town, the Kruger’s Big 5, the Garden Route, the Kalahari Desert. or anything else you have in mind!
+We are happy to assist with further travel plans to suit your interest.

 Meals: Breakfast